M1MIAGTeamPallaMu/Servlet_JAXRS/README.md

 # Installation

-You can clone the project in any directory on you pc, mac or linux system.
+You can clone the project in any directory on your pc, mac or linux system.
 The project was made using Intellij IDEA 2017.3 version.
 After downloading the project, you can import it in Eclipse or IntelliJ as a Maven project.
 You will also have to add a **data** folder at the root of the repository.